tarcisiocsn/datacamp/fundamentalsql.md

 INSTRUCTIONS

-+Add an additional inner join with economies to your previous query by joining on code.
++ Add an additional inner join with economies to your previous query by joining on code.

-+Include the unemployment_rate column that became available through joining with economies.
++ Include the unemployment_rate column that became available through joining with economies.

-+Note that year appears in both populations and economies, so you have to explicitly use e.year instead of year as you did before.
++ Note that year appears in both populations and economies, so you have to explicitly use e.year instead of year as you did before.

 ```SQL
 -- 6. Select fields